devopsdays/devopsdays-web/content/events/2024-kansas-city/health-and-safety.md

 ### General Health Guidelines

 There are no vaccine, masking, or testing requirements to attend this event.
 We do encourage if you are sick to stay home.
-Please see our Refund Policy.
+Please see our [Refund Policy](./welcome.md#Refund_Policy).
 These are subject to change based on local municipality requirements and any changes in COVID-19.
 If you feel ill while at the event, please take a COVID-19 self-test and isolate as needed.

 We ask that you respect those around you who choose to wear a mask.
 A limited number of masks will be available upon request at Registration onsite.

 To make it clear that we want people to feel comfortable coming either with or without a mask, we consider any form of harassment, including commentary, about someone else’s masking decision to be a violation of the Code of Conduct, and we reserve the right to act on any violation up to and including expelling the offender from the conference immediately.

 ### Food Allergies

 We aim to provide a variety of choices to cater to various dietary restrictions.
 All food items will be clearly labeled at the event, indicating the ingredients used and any potential allergens present.
-If you have a food allergy we need to be aware of, please email us at [ kansas-city@devopsdays.org ].
+If you have a food allergy we need to be aware of, please email us at [organizers@devopsdayskc.org].

 ### Safety Tips